paleobiotechnology/tiny_projects/06-reports/fastp_adapterremoval/fastp_adapterremoval.md

 The behaviour of merging of overlapping read pairs can usually be influenced by specifying the required overlap of the two paired reads.
-By default, fastp requires an overlap of 30 bp, AdapterRemoval2 of 11 bp, and for leeHOM this parameter is not accessible via the commandline.
+By default, fastp requires an overlap of 30 bp, AdapterRemoval2 of 11 bp, and for leeHOM this parameter is not accessible via the command-line.
 The effect of this can be observed when comparing the fraction of merged read pairs per program (**Figure 3**).
 AdapterRemoval2 had the highest fraction of successfully merge reads, followed by leeHOM and fastp, however, the differences were relatively small, particularly for the samples simulated from a medium or short DNA molecule length distribution.

 ![](fastp_adapterremoval_files/figure-gfm/fraction_merged-1.png)<!-- -->